CleanSolLLC/sinatra_comic_books/README.md

 * SQLite3
 * Boostrap https://getbootstrap.com/docs/4.4/getting-started/introduction/

-## Usage

-Installation
-Fork the repository and clone it.
-Run bundle install to install gems (If you don't have bundler, first run gem install bundler) Set up the database with rake db:migrate.
-The app uses the dotenv gem for environment variables (currently only one for the session_secret).
-Create a .env file in the root of the app and add SESSION_SECRET=your_secret (replace the your_secret with your own secret.
-Check Sinatra's "Session Secret Generation" section in their Readme for recommendations.
-Run shotgun to run the app locally at http://localhost:9393/.
-That should be it!

 ## Development & Usage

 ### Installation

+1. This repository uses the BootstrapCDN to utilize HTML formatting
-* Fork the repository and clone it.
+2. Fork the repository and clone it.
-* Run bundle install to install gems (If you don't have bundler, first run gem install bundler)
+3. Run bundle install to install gems (If you don't have bundler, first run gem install bundler)
-* Set up the database with rake db:migrate.
+4. Set up the database with rake db:migrate.
-* The app uses the dotenv gem for environment variables (currently only one for the session_secret).
-Create a .env file in the root of the app and add SESSION_SECRET=your_secret (replace the your_secret with your own secret.
-Check Sinatra's "Session Secret Generation" section in their Readme for recommendations.
+5. There is seed data to get you started if you so choose run rake db:seed.
-Run shotgun to run the app locally at http://localhost:9393/.
-That should be it!
+6. Run shotgun to run the app locally at http://localhost:9393/.

 ```
 sinatra_comic_books